The author at Hsipaw, Myanmar

 A Google search of Papan returns a village in the Osh Region of Kyrgyzstan.
 But for a small number of Singaporeans and Malaysians, there is a Papan that is far closer and more familiar.

 Papan was once a small but prosperous tin-mining town in Peninsula Malaysia.
-Long-abandoned by fortune seekers, the town now lies in ruins.
-The ghostly images of a once prosperous town now attracts sophisticated visitors with an eye for antiquities.
+Once booming but long-abandoned by fortune seekers, the town now lies in ruins.
+The ghostly, crumbling images of this once flourishing town now attracts sophisticated visitors with an eye for nostalgic beauty.